 Andrea enjoys talking with faculty about their teaching, combining her interest in proven educational practices and love of science to work with faculty in the sciences.
 She became motivated to help faculty through her own experiences teaching biology courses at several universities.
 Her current enthusiasms are active learning, inclusive teaching and how people learn.
-She enjoys reading science blogs (see some of her favorites collected at Scientific American, National Geographic, and PLoS), and being active outdoors; ask her about local hiking and kayaking.
+She enjoys reading science blogs (see some of her favorites collected at Scientific American, National Geographic, and PLoS), and being active outdoors; ask her about local hiking, bicycling, paddleboarding and kayaking, and her REEF trips.

 Before coming to Duke, Andrea taught General Biology, Zoology, Neurobiology and Physiology at Johnson C. Smith University, and conducted supplemental active learning sessions for biology students.
 She assisted other faculty to use technology in instruction and delivered courses to other universities via videoteleconferencing.
 She encouraged students to participate in summer research internships with a combination of workshops, classroom visits and one-on-one counseling.